 Where will you put your TV?

 Does anyone remember #TVGate on my Instagram?
 If not, it was when we moved in our latest house and we had nowhere to put our TV so it sat on our living room floor for MONTHS, it was such a pain and raised a few eyebrows as to our interior design choices!
 Of course it wasn’t meant to stay there but organising a fitted cupboard took a lot longer than you’d think – the whole room had to be plastered and floors changed first which was a huge job!
 It seems like such a minor detail when looking for a house but actually a TV is a really large item of furniture that needs consideration – is the wall sturdy enough to take the weight?
 Are the plug sockets?
 An ariel?
 Does it face where you’d put the sofa?
 All things to consider for such a focal point in your living room.
+We also had to consider it during our staircase refurbishment as the whole area needed rewiring afterwards.

 Where will you park?